Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/configuration.md

 Snippet:AzureServiceBusQueueConfigCsCfg

-The name to be used for the property override is always structured like this: `TagName.PropertyName`.
-If tags were nested it's a repetition of the pattern `ParentTagName.ChildTagName.PropertyName`.
-It's currently impossible to override parent tags that would contain multiple of the same child tag, therefore it's impossible to override `MessageEndpointMappings` in this way.
+Names used for property overrides always have the following structure:  `TagName.PropertyName`.
+Tags can be nested: `ParentTagName.ChildTagName.PropertyName`.
+It's currently not possible to override parent tags that contain multiple child tags with the same name, therefore `MessageEndpointMappings` can't be overridden using this approach.

-The override order used in this example applies, lowest priority is the default value set on the config section, then the app.config value is applied, and then the service configuration value is applied.
+The default value set in the config section has the lowest priority.
+It can be overridden by the value specified in the `app.config` file.
+The value provided in the service configuration file takes precedence over the value specified in the `app.config` file.

 ### Applying configuration changes

 Azure Cloud Services allows to change the configuration settings from within the Azure Portal.
-But, any changes made to them will not be applied automatically into the NServiceBus configuration system, because the original values have often been copied into settings fields or private member fields of downstream components.
+However, the changes made in the Azure Portal are not automatically applied to the all NServiceBus components.

 If configuration changes should result in a reconfiguration of the endpoint, consider instructing the `RoleEnvironment` to restart the role instances by subscribing to the [RoleEnvironment.Changing event](https://msdn.microsoft.com/en-us/library/microsoft.windowsazure.serviceruntime.roleenvironment.changing.aspx) and setting `e.Cancel = true;`